 - a.
-If the total assets, liabilities, revenues, or expenditures of an individual governmental fund are at least 10 percent of the corresponding element (assets and liabilities etc.) for all funds of that category or type (total governmental funds), and - b.
-If the total assets, liabilities, revenues, or expenditures of the individual governmental fund are at least 5 percent of the corresponding element for all governmental funds combined.
+If the total assets and deferred outflows of resources, liabilities and deferred inflows of resources, revenues, or expenditures of an individual governmental fund are at least 10 percent of the corresponding element (total assets and deferred outflows of resources, liabilities and deferred inflows of resources etc.) for all funds of that category or type (total governmental funds), and - b.
+If the total assets and deferred outflows of resources, liabilities and deferred inflows of resources, revenues, or expenditures of the individual governmental fund are at least 5 percent of the corresponding element for all governmental funds combined.